 small birds rangoli design with 4 dots !

 The next rangoli in the series, a dot pattern of 4 by 4 has been used to draw four birds.
 I have drawn the lines around the dots as we do in some types like sikku kolam.
 I have coloured them green.
 Obviously, when it is meant for beginners I have to bring in my videos also.
 First draw the four birds using the dots as shown.
 Then draw the central floral design.
 Fill with colours to get the image shown on the left.
 The image on the right shows the rangoli design drawn in three steps ( I thought a photo with three or four stages of the rangoli is better than a video because it is easier to see and comprehend straight away than waiting for a video to buffer ) Hence I have made some changes in some posts.
 The first stage and second stage differ in that a curved line is drawn at the bottom of the bird patterns.
 The remaining dots at the centre are used up with a floral design.
+The green colour with red beaks may resemble parrots if the beaks are drawn curved.

 The next one is also of 4 dot by 4 grid type.
 It has four lamps at four corners.
 A very simple design.
 Draw the four lamps on the four sides and add 'jyothi' of the lamps.
 Add simple colours blue and light blue to get the lamps.
 Add red colour to the lamp for enhanced effect.